rknightuk/intersect/src/pages/podcasts/production.md

 If you want to hear from actual professionals I recommend [episode 200 of Upgrade](https://www.relay.fm/upgrade/200).

-- I record using a [Blue Yeti](https://www.bluemic.com/en-gb/products/yeti/).
+I record using a ~~[Blue Yeti](https://www.bluemic.com/en-gb/products/yeti/)~~ [Razer Seiren Mini](https://www.razer.com/streaming-microphones/razer-seiren-mini/RZ19-03450100-R3M1).
 There are much better microphones available

 - Call with Skype or Zoom
 - Record my local audio plus Skype backup with [Audio Hijack Pro](https://rogueamoeba.com/audiohijackpro/)
 - Edit in [GarageBand](https://www.apple.com/uk/mac/garageband/).
 It would probably be easier in [Logic Pro](https://www.apple.com/uk/logic-pro/) but I'm not paying for it